Fantasy Football Profile: Saquon Barkley 2025 Outlook

 Bottom Line

-Outside of auction-league formats, only fantasy managers picking atop the draft order will get the potential to consider Barkley.
-In many leagues, Barkley will slot as 1.01 in drafts.
-One could argue that a younger back with less cumulative wear and tear, such as Bijan Robinson or Jahmyr Gibbs, should go ahead of Barkley, as both should also outproduce him as a receiver.
-Or that Ja'Marr Chase (or even other wide receivers) should go before Barkley.
+In many fantasy football drafts this summer, Barkley will go off the board with the 1.01 or 1.02 pick.
+Should a younger back with less cumulative wear and tear, such as Bijan Robinson or Jahmyr Gibbs, go ahead of Barkley, especially as both should also outproduce him as a receiver?
+Or should Ja'Marr Chase (or even other wide receivers) go before Barkley?
 Chase is coming off the receiving triple crown in his age-24 season and is just entering his prime.
+Without question, I would take Chase with the first overall pick in drafts.